 4.1.
 Values and Data Types¶

-Programs are made up of two main things:
+Programs may be thought of as being made up of two things:

-Let’s start by looking at data, which is any piece of information stored in a program.
-The most basic unit of data is called a value.
+Data can be stored in a program in a variety of ways.
+The most basic unit of data is a value.

-If you are not sure of the data type for a value, Python has the
+If you are not sure what data type a value falls into, follow the value with

 1 2 3

-Not surprisingly, Python reports that the data type of
+Not surprisingly, C# reports that the data type of

 "Hello, World!" is